 This project would not be possible without the generosity of the Carol Ann & Ralph V. Haile, Jr./U.S. Bank Foundation, People’s Liberty and especially Dr. Kevin Lorson, Ohio Association for Health, Physical Education, Recreation and Dance president and professor and Physical Education program director at Wright State University.
 I am eternally grateful that he was willing to take a chance on me to implement HOPE.

-Christa Hyson is the health communication specialist at the Cincinnati Health Department and project grantee for People’s Liberty.
-She combines her public health skills and youth prevention education to execute, Not Even Once.
+Christa Hyson works for the Health Collaborative in Cincinnati.
+Previously, she was a health communication specialist at the Cincinnati Health Department and project grantee for People’s Liberty.
+While at the Cincinnati Health Department, she combined her public health skills and youth prevention education to execute, Not Even Once.
 Click here to learn more about the Hope Curriculum.
-You can learn more about Christa and her project here.

 Leave a Comment